blue-button/implementation-guide/healthrecords.md

 # Content Format for Health Records

 An electronic health record keeps a digital record of all clinical information.
 With the amount of variability in Health IT systems, it is important to have a consistent set of health information for each patient.
-Meaningful Use specifies the fields and content structure of clinical data that patients need to keep about themselves, as they move between provider settings.

 For Blue Button, the recommended standard for representing the patient health record is the [***HL7 Consolidated Clinical Document Architecture***](http://www.hl7.org/implement/standards/product_brief.cfm?product_id=258) also known as the Consolidated CDA.

 The Consolidated CDA is a XML-based standard that specifies the encoding, structure, and semantics of a clinical document.

 There are a wide-range of templates that can be represented in the Consolidated CDA standard.
-For Blue Button we are outlining a subset set of sections and fields that should be used.
+For Blue Button we are outlining a subset of sections and fields that should be used.

 ***Tools***: [NIST Validator Web App](http://transport-testing.nist.gov/ttt/) and [C-CDA Scorecard](http://ccda-scorecard.smartplatforms.org/)

 ## 1. Sections
 Blue Button adopts the requirements for sections and fields from Meaningful Use Stage 2.
+Meaningful Use specifies the fields and content structure of clinical data that providers will share with patients at care transitions.

-When ever a patient health record is generated, it should have the following fields, if they exist in the dataholders system:
+Whenever the C-CDA is generated for patients, it should have the following fields, if they exist in the dataholder’s system:

 <table>
 	<tr>